Food extrusion: History

 The first extruder was designed to manufacture sausages in the 1870s.
-Dry pasta and breakfast cereals have been produced by extrusion since the 1930s, and the method has been applied to pet food production since the 1950s (first extruded dog food: Purina Dog Chow in 1957, and first extruded cat food: Purina Friskies in 1962).
+Dry pasta has been produced by extrusion since the 1930s, and the method has been applied to tater tots (first extruded potato product: Ore-Ida in 1953).
 Some domestic kitchen appliances such as meat grinders and some types of pasta makers use extrusion.
 Pastry bags (piping bags), squeezed by hand, operate by extrusion.

+The first extrusion cooking machine was the expanding pelleting machine from Wenger Mixer Manufacturing from 1954.
+Its first mentioned use seems to be with Purina in 1957, which developed extruded food for dogs, monkeys, and fish.
+In 1963, the USDA and UNICEF tested a full fat soy flour produced from extrusion-cooked soybeans as a source of nutrients for children.
+Milk substitutes were later developed from this flour.
+In 1966, the US government started providing a CSM (Corn-Soya-Milk) formula to protein-deficient children in the Third World.
+The later Meals for Millions project also prominently featured soy flour in its Multi-Purpose Food (MPF), a high-protein food supplement that could be made for just three cents per meal.

+The idea of using extrusion cooking to produce breakfast cereal has been mentioned since the Wegner patent of 1960.
+In 1970, the Israeli Shefa Protein Industries introduced a line of breakfast cereal called Krunch, made from cereal flour and full-fat soy flour.
+It's unclear whether there has been an earlier breakfast cereal made from extruded products.
+Meat analogues have been made through extrusion since 1969.

 Effects

 Extrusion enables mass production of food via a continuous, efficient system that ensures uniformity of the final product.
 This is achieved by controlling various aspects of the extrusion process.
 It has also enabled the production of new processed food products and "revolutionized many conventional snack manufacturing processes".

-The extrusion process results in "chemical reactions that occur within the extruder barrel and at the die".
-Extrusion has the following effects: